boettiger-lab/dfs-mdp/manuscript/revisions/revisions.md

  +  Yes
  +  In my comments, I flagged some technical jargon that was a bit difficult to follow (e.g., wicked problems, optimal sequential control, etc).
 The reader could also use a bit more help navigating the conceptual framework of the model in Fig 1.
  + Mostly, see comments.
+ + Yes, for the most part.
+I made some suggested line edits to try to make some bits more easy to 'see' and follow.
+These are mostly to do with the nature of critical thresholds and alternative stable states/pathways.